-Iceland is a popular tourist destination but planning an Iceland vacation if you are visiting for the first time can be time-consuming.
-Iceland is a Nordic Island country in the North Atlantic Ocean that is Europe’s least populated country.
+Iceland is a popular tourist destination, but planning an Iceland vacation if you are visiting for the first time can be time-consuming.
+Iceland is a Nordic Island country in the North Atlantic Ocean, and is also Europe’s least populated country.

 Reykjavik is Iceland’s capital and largest city.
 The airport that serves Iceland is Keflavik airport.
-It is a famous winter destination because of the landscapes and the breathtaking views you can see from the mountains.
-There are some tips you need to know if you are traveling to Iceland anytime soon.
+It is a famous winter destination due to its landscape and the breathtaking views you can see from the mountains.
+Here are some tips you need to know if you are traveling to Iceland anytime soon:

-I know it’s tempting to just go with the flow, but activities sell out quickly during peak season.
+We know it can be tempting to just go with the flow, but, tickets for activities can sell out quickly during peak season.
 Particularly at locations such as the Blue Lagoon.
 Ferries to the Westmann Islands, for example, can sell out weeks in advance.
 Book your activities in advance so any limitation won’t ruin your vacation plan.

 Iceland is the world’s safest country.
 You won’t see many police cars, and you shouldn’t be concerned about crime, but there are traffic cameras to be aware of.